Donald Trump Tells Americans To ‘Hold The Date’ For July 4, Twitter Cracks Up, ‘You Didn’t Invent July 4’

 Every year since 1979, Congress has sponsored an Independence Day celebration under the title A Capitol Fourth.
 The event, which features fireworks and musical performances, is hosted by a celebrity presenter, or in some cases, a team of presenters.
 PBS has broadcast the show each year, regularly ranking among the most-watched PBS programs each year.

-Other Twitter users, including Vox editor Matthew Iglesias, also met Trump’s puzzling proclamation with sarcasm.
+Other Twitter users, including Vox.com editor Matthew Iglesias and former Associated Press reporter Ron Fournier, also met Trump’s puzzling proclamation with sarcasm.

 Liberals have been driven so batty by Trump Derangement Syndrome they can’t even admit that his brand new idea of holding a national celebration on July 4 with fireworks and big crowds actually makes sense.